Deelite34/Zakop/README.md

                   - OPTIONAL: Try to implement tags

 🟩 Add mikroblog feature - blog where users can create posts, attach pictures to posts, respond to them, rate posts, tags
-🟩 Research and decide on deplaying website for everyone to be able to see the end result easily
+🟩 Research and decide on deploying website for everyone to be able to see the end result easily
 🟩 Learn more about Django